Ultimate Guide to Electronic Health Records | Carepatron

 Introduction to electronic health records

-Before technology became as prevalent as it is today, patient records were handwritten and stored manually in filing cabinets.
-Whilst this method was once necessary, new changes have begun impacting the way that health records are managed.
+Before technology became as prevalent as today, patient records were handwritten and stored manually in filing cabinets.
+While this method was once necessary, new changes have impacted managing health records.

-Because of these changes, and because of the role that health records play in the treatment and care of patients, it is more important now than ever to ensure that healthcare workers have an in-depth understanding of record management.
-To help practitioners achieve this knowledge, we’ve written a fairly detailed guide breaking down the different important aspects related to managing health records.
+Because of these changes and the role that health records play in patient treatment and care, it is more important now than ever to ensure that healthcare workers have an in-depth understanding of record management.
+To help practitioners achieve this knowledge, we've written a detailed guide that breaks down the essential aspects of managing health records.

 Click here to view on YouTube